 At present, 68% of land on Earth is in the NH and 32% is in the SH.
-The hemispheric asymmetry in

-1870; Stouffer et al. 1989; Manabe et al. 1991), precipitation and ocean heat transport (Nilsson et al. 2013).

-In this study, we use an idealized atmospheric general circulation model configuration to explore how fundamental differences between the land and ocean affect the climate.
-To do this, we model the climate of a hypothetical planet that is Earth-like in size and orbital configuration, but has a continent covering the entire Northern Hemisphere, and an ocean covering the entire Southern Hemisphere.
-We explore the mean state of this planet, which we call Northland, and probe how modifying the albedo and capacity to hold water of the land surface alter the planet's climate.

-We also explore the climate of several alternative continental configurations, and consider a landcovered planet.
+The hemispheric asymmetry 110 in this distribution of land has long been thought to drive asymmetries in surface temperature (Croll 1870; Stouffer et al. 1989; Manabe et al. 1991), precipitation and ocean heat transport (Nilsson et al. 2013).
+In this study we investigate the climatic implications of the asymmetry 113 in the distribution of land between the Southern Hemisphere (SH) and the Northern Hemisphere 114 (NH).
+We use an atmospheric general circulation model configuration to explore how fundamental differences between the land and ocean affect the climate.
+We model the climate of a hypothetical 116 planet that is Earth-like in size and orbital configuration, but has an idealized continent covering the 117 entire Northern Hemisphere, and an ocean covering the entire Southern Hemisphere.
+We explore the mean state of this planet, which we call Northland, and probe how modifying the albedo of the 119 land surface and its capacity to hold water alter the planet's climate.
+We also explore the climate 120 of several alternative continental configurations, and consider a land-covered planet.

-Idealized models are a useful tool in climate modeling as they help to narrow the gap between simulating the climate system and understanding its mechanisms, as highlighted in Sellers (1969), Held (2005), Jeevanjee et al. (2017), and Maher et al. (2019).
+Idealized models are a useful tool in climate science as they help to narrow the gap between simulating the climate system and understanding its mechanisms, as highlighted in Sellers (1969), Held (2005), Jeevanjee et al. (2017), and Maher et al. (2019).
 Idealized models can be traced back to 'Galilean' idealizations, in which a problem is simplified to make it easier to solve (McMullin 1985).
 While an idealized model sacrifices realistic representations of physical processes, this approach aides in illuminating fundamental processes of the climate system (Levins 1966) - in this case, differences between land and ocean surface interactions with the atmosphere.

-2. Methods
+9 2.
+Methods

-124 a.
+130 a.
 Model

-We use Isca (Vallis et al. 2018), a framework for designing idealized atmospheric general circulation models (GCMs) to explore the climate of an Earth-like planet with an idealized continental configuration.
-The atmosphere is coupled to a 20m slab ocean without any ocean heat transport in our simulations.
-Land gridcells differ from ocean gridcells by having a higher albedo, smaller heat capacity, a finite reservoir of water, and a parameterized representation of soil that reduces the rate of evaporation when the soil is less than saturated.
-The land parameterization used in this study is similar to that of Manabe (1969), where land hydrology is represented using a bucket model.
-In this model configuration, there is no snow or sea ice, thus no representation of surface albedo feedbacks; soil moisture does not impact land surface albedo.
+We use Isca (Vallis et al. 2018), a framework for designing idealized atmospheric general circulation models (GCMs), to explore the climate of an Earth-like planet with an idealized continental 132 configuration.
+The atmosphere is coupled to a 20m slab ocean without any ocean heat transport 133 in our simulations.
+Land gridcells differ from ocean gridcells by having a higher albedo, smaller heat capacity, a finite reservoir of water, and a parameterized representation of soil moisture that 135 leads to a reduction in evaporation when the soil is less than saturated.
+The land parameterization 136 used in this study is similar to that of Manabe (1969), where land hydrology is represented using a bucket model.
+In this model configuration, there is no snow or sea ice, thus no representation 138 of surface albedo feedbacks which would amplify cooling when surface temperatures drop below 139 freezing; soil moisture does not impact land surface albedo.